 How much can you potentially make owning a pest control business?

-The profitability of a pest control business will depend on its location, profit margin, the amount of business it does, and the amount of time that it’s been in operation.
+A pest control business’s profitability will depend on its location, profit margin, the amount of business it does, and competition.
 Entrepreneur.com reports that pest control business profits can exceed $75,000 per year.
 Remember that the number of vehicles and employees in the operation can also affect your profits and overall income.